but212/archery/docs/intro.md

 ## Project Management

 ### DevSpace Roadmap
-This is a collection of roadmap priority items for DevSpace.
+This is a collection of roadmap priority items for this project.
 Please add a PR to update this doc and ideally reference issues where applicable.

 ### Short-Term Priorities
 - Set up Projects, wiki, blog.